What is the Difference Between Native vs Hybrid App?

-By: Digital Dividend | Comments Off on Native or Hybrid?
-The Difference. | View: 1516
+By: Digital Dividend | Comments Off on What is the Difference Between Native vs Hybrid App? | View: 5726

-In developing a mobile application, one of the most important question to ask is what type of app they will release.
-There are few factors to consider while choosing what app is best for you.
-These factors can be:
+In developing a mobile application, one of the most important questions to ask yourself is what type of app you will release.
+There are a few factors to consider while choosing what kind app is best for you.

-What functionalities or features you want in your app is one of the most important thing to ponder upon.
-You have to consider, whether your app requires the access of global positioning system (GPS), Camera, contact list, etc. advanced graphics or its functions will be simpler and straightforward.
-This will help in making business strategy, and also help you decide whether you should go for native app or hybrid app.
+What functionality or features you want in your app are important factors to think about.
+You have to consider whether or not your app requires GPS access, the camera, contact lists, etc. Advanced graphics are typically simpler and straightforward to handle.
+Answering these questions will help you in crafting your business strategy, and will also help you decide whether you should go for a native or hybrid app.

 2. User Experience